Jon M Muth's version of Stone Soup is a fun folk tale that describes how monks tricked a village into making stone soup and finding happiness.

 This is a great activity to do before Thanksgiving, especially if you have students in your class that don't celebrate the holidays.
 They will most likely still be able to participate in a stone soup feast.

-If you have parents that are willing to help out, encourage them to donate 2 cans of vegetables - one for your classroom stone soup and one to give to charity.
+If you have parents who are willing to help out, encourage them to donate 2 cans of vegetables - one for your classroom stone soup and one to give to charity.
 This will help reinforce the theme the villagers learned - that sharing makes us all richer.

 You could extend this activity by having students compare their stone soup to the version in the book.
 Sentence and paragraph frames will help scaffold writing.